 Monastic life is one of community.
 Guests become a part of this and follow the monastery schedule and take part in all community activities.
 To maximise the benefits of your time in the monastery do determine to 'leave the world behind.'
-In this respect it is not appropriate to come and go without notice or engage in external business during your stay.
-To help make the monastery a haven of quiet and solitude the use of telephones and other such devices is very much discouraged.
-There is no public email service at the monastery.
-Please leave portable computers at home and take care of all business and travel arrangements BEFORE coming to the monastery.
+In this respect it is not appropriate to come and go without discussing this with one of the monks or to engage in external business during your stay.
+To help make the monastery a haven of quiet and solitude please leave computers, phones and other such devices at home.
+Otherwise we ask you to leave those with us for the duration of your stay.
+Emergency phone or email is available.
+Do take care of all business and travel arrangements BEFORE coming to the monastery.
 All this helps to ensure a peaceful, contemplative stay.

 The foundation of our lifestyle is the Eight Precepts, which includes eating only before noon and avoiding all sensual physical contact, regardless of gender.